Dustin Guy Defa: Career

 In 2015, the Film Society of Lincoln Center programmed a retrospective of his short work.

-Defa wrote a screenplay for a feature length version of Person to Person.
+Defa wrote a screenplay for a feature-length version of Person to Person.
 The film follows a series of characters living in New York City as they navigate a myriad of complex human relationships.
-He cast actors including Abbi Jacobson, Michael Cera, Tavi Gevinson, Philip Baker Hall and director Josh Safdie to fill in the ensemble cast.
+He cast actors including Abbi Jacobson, Michael Cera, Tavi Gevinson, Philip Baker Hall and director Benny Safdie to fill in the ensemble cast.
 The film premiered in the NEXT Section at the 2017 Sundance Film Festival and later had a full theatrical run.

 In 2018, Defa co-wrote the subversive 1950's period film The Mountain with director Rick Alverson and Colm O'Leary.

 In 2023, he directed a film The Adults, which was screened in Encounter at the 73rd Berlin International Film Festival, for its world premiere on 18 February 2023.